jazzband/django-two-factor-auth/README.rst

 user.
 Although the package is optional, it improves account security control over ``django.contrib.sessions``.

-Compatible with all supported Django (LTS) versions.
-At the moment of writing that's including 1.7 and 1.8 on Python 2.7, 3.2, 3.3 and 3.4.
+Compatible with all supported Django versions.
+At the moment of writing that's including 1.8, 1.9 and 1.10 on Python 2.7, 3.2, 3.3, 3.4 and 3.5.
+Documentation
-Documentation is available at `readthedocs.org`_.
+is available at `readthedocs.org`_.

 Installation